aimms/function-reference/model-handling/model-query-functions/directoryoflibraryproject.rst

         The name of the library or the name of the library prefix.

     *directoryname*
-        The full path to the folder where the .libprj file of the library is located.
+        The full path to the folder where the `Project.xml` file of the library is located.

 Return value
 -------------